Cindy Werley

-Cindy Werley (born February 26, 1975 in Allentown, Pennsylvania) is a former Olympic field hockey forward from the United States, who made her international debut for the Women's National Team in 1994.
+Cindy Werley (born February 26, 1975) is a former Olympic field hockey forward from the United States, who made her international debut for the Women's National Team in 1994.
 She was a member of the American team that competed at the 1996 Summer Olympics in Atlanta, Georgia.

 She won a bronze medal at the 1995 Pan American Games.

 Early life and education

-Werley attended Emmaus High School in Emmaus, Pennsylvania, where she was a member of the Emmaus High School girls field hockey team, one of the best girls field hockey high school teams in the nation.
+Werley was born in Allentown, Pennsylvania, on February 26, 1975.
+She attended Emmaus High School in Emmaus, Pennsylvania, where she was a member of the Emmaus High School girls field hockey team, one of the best girls field hockey high school teams in the nation.

 College

 Werley played field hockey on the collegiate level at the University of North Carolina, leading that team to two national championships.
 She won the Honda Sports Award as the nation's best collegiate field hockey player in both 1996–97 and 1997–98.
 Werley graduated from the University of North Carolina in 1998.